Monarch Watch rallies donors to earn top challenge spot

 "Milkweed is the only host plant for monarch caterpillars, and the challenge funds mean we can award more free plants through our free milkweed program," she said.
 "We are also planning to distribute some of our monarch education materials more broadly, especially information about how to create Monarch Waystations, which provide habitat for monarchs, including nectar plants to fuel the fall migration."

-“We lead and support research on monarch biology, and we promote the creation and protection of monarch habitats throughout North America,” Baum said.
-“At Monarch Watch, we are constantly looking for ways to expand our reach and broaden our impact, and One Day One KU allows us to do that.”
+"We are constantly looking for ways to expand our reach and broaden our impact, and One Day One KU allows us to do that."

 The bonus funds expand Monarch Watch’s opportunities to support monarch butterfly conservation, and Baum’s gratitude is immeasurable.